Lodge Primary School

 Year 3

 During the summer term, Year 3 will be learning all about the Ancient Greeks.
-We will look into what Greeks did in their daily life, what gods they believed in and how they have impacted Britain today.
-Year 3 will also get the opportunity to design and create their very own Greek pots and experience a memorable day with a Greek Expert.
+We will be learning about daily life, religious beliefs and how the Ancient Greeks have influenced and impacted Britain today.
+Year 3 will also get the opportunity to design and create their very own Greek pots and experience a memorable and immersive day in school celebrating Ancient Greek history.

 Year 4